 It’s okay to want nice things.
 It’s useful to aspire to levels of product refinement and resolution based on exceptional work in the market.
 But those overcome by this sin can expect to be tormented for letting their desires sway their reason; “Ooh!
 Shiny!”

 Designers and manufacturers of in-vehicle UIs and industrial equipment incorporating touch screens seem particularly susceptible to Lust’s charms.
 Having seen the UI for some successful touchscreen devices, the desire to replicate it overwhelms budgets and resources.
 The trouble starts when the full breadth of requirements to achieve it are misunderstood or ignored: cheaper touch technologies replace the responsiveness of capacitive input; interactions that require fine motor skills are placed at arm’s length; and the collection of systems (visual design, input, underlying processor power) is not refined to work cooperatively – it can’t provide the fluid interactions users expect from modern touch OSes.
 The result is a continuous series of unmet user expectations that lasts the duration of the user’s ownership/use.

 Gluttony: Rather than carefully select which use cases we want to address with great experiences and interfaces, let’s just expose every possible setting or feature and let users figure it out.

 Everyone loves the all-you-can-pile-on toppings at the frozen yogurt shop.
-But few of the creations well-meaning yogurt aficionados bring to the pay-what-it-weighs scale can compare to the fine crafting of flavor profiles and textures an accomplished chef can render by curating a small number of high quality ingredients into a delicious desert.
+But few of the creations well-meaning yogurt aficionados bring to the pay-what-it-weighs scale can compare to the fine crafting of flavor profiles and textures an accomplished chef can render by curating a small number of high-quality ingredients into a delicious dessert.

 The gluttonous UI offers users every possible combination of features, looks, themes, toolbars, and palettes, and leaves the task of finishing the software design as an exercise for the user.